GiordanoGatti/GiordanoGatti/README.md

 # Giordano Gatti
 Hello there!👋

-I'm an engineer studying the broad field of acoustics.
+I'm an electrical engineer studying the broad field of acoustics.
 Signal processing and embedded systems applied to acoustics is what drove me where I am today.
 Feel free to send me a message in linkedin.
 <p align="left">

  <img src="https://komarev.com/ghpvc/?username=GiordanoGatti&color=blue&style=plastic" alt="GiordanoGatti" />